FreshPorts/host-init/README.md

         sudo cp -i jail.conf /etc/jail.conf

-1. Start the jails and configure them for running Ansible
+1. Start the jails
+   NOTE: This probably won't work, because it starts them in alphabetical order, ignore REQUIRES.
+You might want to do `sudo service jails start` instead

         sudo ./04-start-jails.sh

-        sudo ./05-prepare-jails-for-ansible.sh
+1. Configure the jails for running Ansible sudo ./05-prepare-jails-for-ansible.sh

         # if you haven't already, do the Ansible configuration outlined in